antonioshadji/ethereum-staking-smart-contract/README.md

     3. request staked ether be unstaked.
     4. view accumulated earnings on any staked ether.

+In this test setup, the application is running both the client side code and server side code in the browser.
+In production, the server side code would be run from a server controlled by the pool owner, while the client side code can be run from any service that supports html/javascript web apps.

 ### Automated Testing
 Automated tests can be run with `npm test` command.